 It's not all about the brand new mobile phone deals around here.
 There are some serious discounts to be had on some of the older phones too.

 Motorola released two great handsets in late 2015 in the form of the Moto X Style and Moto X Play.
 The latter turned out to be the real highlight with its cheaper price, 20MP camera and fun but durable design.
 We loved it in our review and if you're looking for high end spec without a massive bill, this is probably the Android phone for you.
 It's one of the best cheaper phones you can buy right now.

-The Moto X Play is no longer available on contract, but you can buy the handset via the deals below then grab one of our cheap 30-day or 12-month SIM only deals.
+The Moto X Play is now scarcely available on contract, and it may save you money to buy the handset then grab one of our cheap 30-day or 12-month SIM only deals.

 Techradar's Moto X Play review highlights: